dariatarad/UniversityEnrollment/README.md

      a.
 Error message if Grade field is empty.

      c.
-If no issues detected data from Grade field is collected and updated in enrollment txt file.
-Success message is displayed and all text field cleared.
+If no issues detected - data from Grade field is collected and updated in enrollment txt file.
+Success message is displayed and all text fields cleared.

   5. Reset button: clears all fields.